CathalDolan/GizaBite/README.md

 Created through the use of two strong complimentary and contrasting colours, dark greys and orange.
 White is also employed.
 - Grey: Varying degrees of grey are employed as backgrounds layered on top of each other to provide subtleyty and depth.
 - Orange: Employed on page rules and to indicate that an element is interactive.
-With teh exception of rules, anything orange can be clicked.
+With the exception of rules, anything orange can be clicked.
 - White: Used predominetly for text.
 It is also employed where a section needs to stand out from the background.

 ### Tertiary Colours